"Can you see me ?"

 He's not far wrong but some interesting footage is out there however and a great amount has been

-made available over the years on video cassette, laser disc and DVD.
+made available over the years on video cassette, laser disc, DVD and Blu-ray.

 This a list of various titles which have appeared many times on different labels.